 Offering a longer labor and service warranty is a way to set your company apart from the competition.
 But, it is critical to honor your warranties, so don't offer a long warranty if you don't think you can deliver.

-Solar Myth 4: PV Systems Require A Lot Of Maintenance
+Solar Panel Myth 4: PV Systems Require A Lot Of Maintenance

 Although they boost renewable energy production, tracking devices tend to be less reliable than stationary solar systems.
 Arrays with no moving parts tend to last longer.
 Likewise, lead-acid batteries require ongoing maintenance.
 By contrast, next-generation lithium-ion solar batteries have a much longer lifespan and require no major maintenance.
 Unfortunately, the upfront cost of lithium-ion batteries is much higher.

-Solar Myth 5: Solar Homes Will Have Energy During A Power Outage
+Solar Panel Myth 5: Solar Homes Will Have Energy During A Power Outage

 Most grid-tied solar systems with batteries have a critical load panel.
 This allows homeowners to choose which circuits have power during an outage.
 Often, homeowners prioritize loads that prevent incurring loss first, such as the refrigerator.

-Solar Myth 6: PV Systems Will Store Excess Energy On Sunny Days
+Solar Panel Myth 6: PV Systems Will Store Excess Energy On Sunny Days

 For example, on sunny days, solar energy systems will often produce surplus renewable energy.
 First, the solar panels will power the home, and then any excess will go to the utility grid.
 At night, if the house needs to draw power from the grid, homeowners can use the solar credits to offset the cost of this power.

-Solar Myth 7: PV Modules Will Damage The Roof
+Solar Panel Myth 7: PV Modules Will Damage The Roof

-Whenever possible, solar shoppers should use a solar contractor that has North American Board of Certified Energy Practitioners-certified installers and licensed electricians.
+Whenever possible, solar shoppers should use a solar contractor with North American Board of Certified Energy Practitioners-certified installers and licensed electricians.
 Also, it’s helpful to choose a solar company with a good reputation for workmanship and customer service.

-Solar Myth 8: Homeowners Need A Special Insurance Policy To Cover Their System
+Solar Panel Myth 8: Homeowners Need A Special Insurance Policy To Cover Their System

-Thankfully, most homeowners’ insurance policies cover solar systems.
+A common solar panel myth is that homeowners need a special insurance policy to cover their solar system.
 This is because it is typically considered a permanent improvement on the home, similar to a porch.
 However, it is crucial to ensure that the coverage of the policy is high enough to cover the cost of the solar system.

 If the coverage limits are too low, it won't sufficiently cover the solar panel installation.
 Also, it is important to confirm that a solar system is protected in your specific policy by examining the terms of the insurance policy or by speaking with an agent.

-Solar Myth 9: Homeowners Will Have No Electricity Bills
+Solar Energy Myth 9: Homeowners Will Have No Electricity Bills

 Utility bills consist of two components: a supply charge and a transmission and distribution charge.
 This is similar to ordering a pizza by home delivery.
 The supply charge depends on how many pizzas are in the order.
 The transmission and distribution charge depends on how much the pizzeria charges for delivery.